sohnya/linkerd-observability/README.md

     gcloud container clusters get-credentials linkerd-observability --region us-central1
     ```

-We will also be installing a nginx ingress controller and to prepare for this, we need a static IP address.
+We will also be installing an nginx ingress controller.
+To prepare for this, we need a static IP address.
 If you don't have one already:
 1. in the Google Cloud Console, go to _VPC Network_ -> _External IP addresses_, then click on _Reserve Static Address_.
 You can keep all the default settings.

 ### Installing Linkerd